6 South African Soccer Stadiums – World-Class Venues

 moses mabhida

 This beautiful stadium is named after the former General Secretary of the South African Communist Party.
-The stadium is positioned a stone’s throw away from the famous Durban Promenade, and the views are spectacular.
+It is a stone’s throw away from the famous Durban Promenade, which offers spectacular views.

-This is one of the well-known South African Soccer Stadiums.
-With the ability to seat 70,000 fans, it is a fairly large stadium.
+This is one of the well-known Soccer Stadiums.
+It is fairly large and can seat 70,000 fans.

 The entry terminal for fans makes them feel like they are players entering the field to play, and the inside of the stadium is just as breathtaking as the outside.

 Designed by Gerhard Le Roux, the stadium holds significant meaning.
-The large arch represents unity through sport and the 2 branches of the arch on the south and the north meet to form one branch, showing the country’s unity.
+The large arch represents unity through sport, and the two arch branches on the south and the north meet to form one branch, showing the country’s unity.

-If you pay a visit to the stadium, why not try out the bungee swing from the top of the arch, or take a cable car ride up to take in spectacular views of Durban?
+If you visit the stadium, why not try the bungee swing from the top of the arch or take a cable car ride up to take in spectacular views of Durban?

 3. Cape Town Stadium